-Messrs Baker Tilly Andah + Andah have indicated their willingness to continue in office as auditors of the Fund and in accordance with Section 134(5) of the Companies Act, 1963 (Act 179) they so continue.
+Messrs Baker Tilly Andah + Andah have indicated their willingness to continue in office as Auditors of the Fund and in accordance with Section 139(5) of the Companies Act, 2019 (Act 992) they so continue.
+Unitholders wishing to inspect a copy of the terms on which the Fund's Auditors are appointed and remunerated may do so by contacting the Company Secretary.